draivin/hsnips/README.md

   with the `A` flag snippets will activate as soon as their trigger matches, it is specially useful for regex snippets.

-- `i`: In-word expansion - By default, a snippet trigger will only match when the trigger is preceded by whitespace characters.
+- `i`: In-word expansion\* - By default, a snippet trigger will only match when the trigger is preceded by whitespace characters.
 A snippet with this option is triggered regardless of the preceding character, for example, a snippet can be triggered in the middle of a word.

-- `w`: Word boundary - With this option the snippet trigger will match when the trigger is a word boundary character.
+- `w`: Word boundary\* - With this option the snippet trigger will match when the trigger is a word boundary character.
 Use this option, for example, to permit expansion where the trigger follows punctuation without expanding suffixes of larger words.

 - `M`: Multi-line mode - By default, regex matches will only match content on the current line, when this option is enabled the last `hsnips.multiLineContext` lines will be available for matching.

+\*: This flag will only affect snippets which have non-regex triggers.

 ### Snippet body